artiparty/free-design-consultation/README.md

 # How to work

 All files for production are compiled with [Grunt].
 CSS compiled with [PostCSS].
-JavaScript libs and plugins are concatenated to the single file.
-Images are optimized and SVG compiled to SVG-sprite.
-HTML just copied.
+Images and HTML just copied.

 ## Setup